Battle of the Alamo: Investment

 In the early hours of February 23, residents began fleeing Béxar, fearing the Mexican army's imminent arrival.
-Although unconvinced by the reports, Travis stationed a soldier in the San Fernando church bell tower, the highest location in town, to watch for signs of an approaching force.
+Although unconvinced by recent reports, Travis stationed a soldier in the San Fernando church bell tower, the highest location in town, to watch for signs of an approaching force.
 Several hours later, Texian scouts reported seeing Mexican troops 1.5 mi outside the town.

 Few arrangements had been made for a potential siege.
 One group of Texians scrambled to herd cattle into the Alamo, while others scrounged for food in the recently abandoned houses.
 Several members of the garrison who had been living in town brought their families with them when they reported to the Alamo.
-Among these were Almaron Dickinson, who brought his wife Susanna and their infant daughter Angelina; Bowie, who was accompanied by his deceased wife's cousins, Gertrudis Navarro and Juana Navarro Alsbury, and Alsbury's young son; and Gregorio Esparza, whose family climbed through the window of the Alamo chapel after the Mexican army arrived.
-Other members of the garrison failed to report for duty; most of the men working outside Béxar did not try to sneak past Mexican lines.
+Among these were Almaron Dickinson, who brought his wife Susanna and their infant daughter Angelina; Bowie, who was accompanied by his deceased wife's cousins, Gertrudis Navarro and Juana Navarro Alsbury, and her young son; along with Gregorio Esparza, whose family climbed through the window of the Alamo church after the Mexican army arrived.
+Other members of the garrison failed to report for duty and most of the men working outside Béxar did not try to sneak past Mexican lines.

 I reply to you, according to the order of His Excellency, that the Mexican army cannot come to terms under any conditions with rebellious foreigners to whom there is no recourse left, if they wish to save their lives, than to place themselves immediately at the disposal of the Supreme Government from whom alone they may expect clemency after some considerations.